rdntech14/CreateRESTfulService/README.md

 Create RESTful API
 =====

-This example demo how to create RESTful with GET/PUT/POST/DELETE method what accepts JSON.
+This demo shows how to create RESTful with GET/PUT/POST/DELETE method what accepts JSON.

-This is built using
-Jersey 2 API + Tomcat + JAVA
+Using Jersey 2 API + Tomcat + JAVA
 =====

 **Pre-requisite**